python/devguide/gitbootcamp.rst

 .. code-block:: bash

-   git commit -m '<message>'
+   git commit -m "<message>"

 .. _push-changes:

 Pushing Changes
 ---------------

-Once your changes are ready for a review or a pull request, you'll need to push them to the remote repository.
+Once your changes are ready for a review or a pull request, you will need to push them to the remote repository.

 ::